Hi, I’m Megan. I'm a writer, a speaker, an advocate, a mom of four, a #YOLOGirl (You Only Live Once) and a survivor of...just about everything.

 Megan Aronson is a spokeswoman, changemaker, writer, and blogger.
 She is one of ten people in the U.S. who serves on the Advocates for Recovery (OpioidRecovery.org) Survivor’s Council, a bipartisan 501 (c) 4 non-profit organization created by Newt Gingrich, former Congressman Patrick Kennedy, and civil rights activist, Van Jones, to combat the current drug overdose epidemic.

 Megan also serves as an Addiction Recovery Ambassador and member of Yavapai County's Substance Abuse Coalition, MATFORCE.
-As a member of their Speaker’s Bureau she shared the 47 CHANCES story with addicts, their families, and teen drug offenders.
+As a member of their Speaker’s Bureau she shared the WE'LL BE COUNTING STARS story with addicts, their families, and teen drug offenders.
 She also served on the Verde Valley Steering Committee Task Force to address substance abuse.

-As the author of the (unpublished) memoir, 47 CHANCES, Megan has shared her story on the Our Voices radio show on 90.3 WKAH in New York, on the Voices for Change 2.0 podcast, on VoyagePhoenix.com and through numerous speaking engagements, on the Rise Again blog, and on Twitter, where she has over 25,000 followers.
+As the author of the (unpublished) memoir, WE'LL BE COUNTING STARS, Megan has shared her story on the Our Voices radio show on 90.3 WKAH in New York, on the Voices for Change 2.0 podcast, on VoyagePhoenix.com and through numerous speaking engagements, on the Rise Again blog, and on Twitter, where she has over 25,000 followers.

 Megan's 9-minute talk, “I Don’t Need Help” from Sedona’s This Is My Brave has been viewed thousands of times on Facebook and led to an invitation to open the 3rd Annual Verde Valley Mental Health Summit at Cliff Castle Casino.